For a better you,

 With more intentionality, you might create a nightly ritual to ensure you get ample rest or a morning ritual to intentionally start your day refreshed and energized.
 Maybe even eat a small breakfast so you're not snappy when you're interacting with others, as both lack of sleep and diet can add to your stress unconsciously.

-Over time if we aren’t intentional we can train our minds and there for our bodies, which situations, characteristics in people, places, and demands are threats to our life balance – also known as homeostasis ( in this day in age it’s more so a meter of our learned comfort zone).
+–also known as homeostasis ( in this day in age it’s more so a meter of our learned comfort zone).
 When we become stressed over long periods of time our bodies exhibit the fight or flight response.
 Fight or flight is the innate response our body experiences when facing a perceived threat.

 Daily check-ins allow you to check with yourself and see how you're feeling.
 Which things are working and which things are not.
 Where is your happiness coming from?
 Where is your stress coming from?
 How does your energy feel today?
 Where are these feelings coming from?
 Checking in helps you to be aware of yourself, patterns, emotions and help you to stay off auto-pilot.
 It’s important to recognize how your lifestyle could be contributing to how stress shows up in your life and how it is managed.